chk81/Marstek-Venus-Energy-Manager/site-docs/configuration/advanced.md

 ## Hourly net balance

-Tracks grid import and export within each civil hour and adjusts the PD setpoint offset in real time to drive the net energy toward a configurable target (default 0 Wh).
+Tracks grid import and export within each civil hour and adjusts the PD setpoint in real time to drive the net energy toward a configurable target.
+The default target is 0 Wh — net zero each hour — but you can shift it to allow a fixed import or target a fixed export.

 | Field | Description | Default |
 |---|---|---|